RaviKVelaga/quiz/README.md

 # quiz

+There are 4 quesions with 4 options to chooes within 40 sec.
+If the a wrong option selected then the penality will be 10 sec.
+Once the quiz finishes , there is an input to enter the details and save the score.

+There are navigation between the intial quiz and hiscore pages.

     question 1: "What keyword is used to check whether a given property is valid or not?"
     options:  "1.in", "2.is in", "3.exists", "4.lies"